AyrennC/clinic-appointment-app/README.md

-# Clinic - Code Test
+# Clinic - Appointment Application

 A React Native application for managing clinic appointments, powered by Express.js.